mrk992/SalsaTest/README.md

 - Spring Security + JWT
 - Redis (for rate limiting)
 - Lombok
-- MapStruct (DTO mapping)
 - Maven

 ---

 ## 🏢 Chosen Architecture

-A **hexagonal architecture (ports and adapters)** approach has been followed to separate domain logic from infrastructure.
+A **clean architecture inspired by hexagonal design** has been used.
+The goal was to keep the code modular and testable, without introducing too much complexity for an MVP.
+While the classic port/adapter structure was simplified, adopting a full hexagonal architecture in the future would be straightforward.

 ```
 com.salsa.test.salsa
 ├── domain
 │   ├── model          -> Pure domain classes
-│   ├── port           -> Interfaces for adapters
 │   └── service        -> Domain services
 ├── infra
 │   ├── persistence    -> JPA repositories